Restorative Yoga For Beginners

 Benefits of Restorative Yoga & Yoga in General Studies

-Restorative style yoga, and the practice of yoga in general, has several researched benefits for the practitioner which you can read more about below.
+The practice of yoga in general, has several researched benefits for the practitioner.
+Here are some of those benefits!

 a.
 Reduces Stress:

-Probably the most abundance amount of studies we found were yoga and and it's potential effects on stress, anxiety, & depressive symptoms.
-One such study examined it's effect on all 3 of the above in women specifically, concluding that it should continue to be used as a conjunct from of therapy, or be used as a complementary from of therapy, aiding in the reduction of stress, anxiety and depression.
+Probably the most abundant amount of studies we found were yoga and and it’s potential effects on stress, anxiety, & depressive symptoms.
+For example, one study examined it’s effect on all three in women specifically.
+In conclusion, found that yoga should continue to be used as a conjunct from of therapy, or as a complementary from of therapy, aiding in the reduction of stress, anxiety and depression.

-Another study on the effects of more intense style of yoga (lyenger yoga), specifically on women and psychological stress showed "significant" improvements on measures of stress and psychological outcomes.
-This study included a 3-month yoga program, with a relatively low inclusion of 24 self-referred females.
+Another female focused study on the effects of yoga was conducted.
+Specifically, Iyengar style yoga.
+Similarly, providing evidence of “significant” improvements on measures of stress and psychological outcomes.
+This study included a 3-month yoga program, with a relatively low inclusion, of 24 self-referred females.

 * It’s important to note, we always have to proceed with caution.
 If you’re someone who suffers from stress, anxiety, depression or any other medical condition, it’s important to not abandon any current treatment, but rather to further discuss the potential of adding complementary forms of therapies (like yoga or meditation) to help aide in care of certain conditions with your provider or a licensed professional.